bazelbuild/bazel/README.md

-Bazel - a scalable build tool that supports hermetic, reproducible builds.
+Bazel - a scalable build tool that aims to support hermetic, reproducible builds.